Tomorrow’s Scholar-Leader Sponsorships

 Every one of our sponsored students has a compelling story – one that not even EdPowerment can fully know and grasp.
 While story-telling is a key to fund-raising, we also respect the privacy of our students.
 The following are only meant to give a glimpse of the depth of EdPowerment’s involvement with the young people it nurtures.

 F demonstrates the synergistic impact of both KIWOCE and our sponsorship program.
 EdPowerment’s three founding educators met him during their respective volunteer stints at KIWOCE pre-2010.
 One of the more active tweens who came every day, he loved Spiderman and had an engaging way about him.
-In 2011 the Sponsorship Management Team selected him to attend a private boarding school that was willing to accept our less-qualified students.
-We have been with him these many years, through personal and academic challenges.
-This fall, F begins the final year of his Bachelor of Arts degree with Education.
-Administrators of the school where he completed his last internship asked him back for several extra weeks because of his exceptional poise and communication, qualities he cultivated as an assistant teacher during the THRIVE program at KIWOCE.
+In 2011 the Sponsorship Management Team selected him to attend a private boarding school.
+We have been with him these many years through personal and academic challenges.
+Last fall, F received his Bachelor of Arts degree with Education.
+KIWOCE is priviledged to have him join their staff as a civics & geography teacher, dedicated to improving the prospects of others who are now in the same position that he was 10 years ago!

 Z and D also testify to EdPowerment’s transformative process.
 Sent by her family to an uncle who promised to take her to school but then treated her as house help, Z appealed to Rebecca, one of KIWOCE’s first teachers, for help.
 With community involvement, Z came to live with Rebecca and began attending classes at KIWOCE.